antnh6/antnh6.github.io/projects.md

     </p>
 </div>

-- **Grouping customers** - In this project, I employed two unsupervised ML algorithms PCA, GMM and some pre-processing tools to group customers into clusters based on their annual spending amounts on 6 categories.
+- **Grouping customers** - In this project, I employed unsupervised ML algorithms PCA, GMM and some pre-processing tools to group customers into clusters based on their annual spending amounts on 6 categories.
 <div align="center">
     <p >
         <a href="https://github.com/antnh6/customer_segments">